 Discover the preserved nature of the island of Vis

 Arrive in Dubrovnik.
 The brand new M/S Summer will be docked in Dubrovnik Gruž harbor where you are welcome to board throughout the day, with access to your cabin starting at 1:00 pm.
 At 7:00 pm, attend a welcome meeting on board and meet the Cruise Director, Captain, the crew and your fellow passengers.
 Enjoy your dinner on board.

-After breakfast, your English speaking guide and coach will come to the pier.
-Visit the historical center of Dubrovnik, the famous city enlisted as UNESCO World Heritage Site, where the guide shows you the most interesting sights of Dubrovnik.
-After the tour, explore the city on your own, known around the world as The Pearl of Adriatic.
-Be transferred back to the ship and have your lunch as you sail towards Mljet National Park.
+After breakfast, our English-speaking guide and coach will come to the pier.
+We’ll visit the historical center of Dubrovnik, the famous city enlisted as UNESCO’s World Heritage Site, where your guide will show you the most interesting sights of Dubrovnik.
+After the city tour, you’ll be left on your own to explore around, visit City

 Feel free to explore Mljet National Park (entrance fees are not included), to walk around the Great and Small Lake, visit The Islet of St. Mary with its Benedictine Monastery dating from the 12th century and, of course, take a swim in the heart of this pristine National Park.
 Enjoy your lunch on board while cruising towards the island of Korčula.
 This historic town is known as the birthplace of Marco Polo, one of the most famous world explorers of all times.
 Join the city tour of Korčula and walk through the town’s charming narrow and cobbled streets.
 You’ll have the rest of the evening free to enjoy dining at one of the local restaurants of your choice.